frcaru/holbertonschool-shell/permissions/README.md

 4-empty creates the file hello
-5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds permissions to the file hello
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds permissions to the file hello 7-everybody adds execute permissions to all users on hello